ArhanAnsari/CodeFount/README.md

 ## <a name="introduction">🤖 Introduction</a>

-**Code Craft** is a powerful online integrated development environment (IDE) built with modern technologies to streamline coding and collaboration.
+**CodeFount** is a powerful online integrated development environment (IDE) built with modern technologies to streamline coding and collaboration.
 Designed for developers, it supports multi-language programming, offers advanced customization, and provides a seamless coding experience.

 ### <a name="tech-stack">⚙️ Tech Stack</a>
-- **React 19**
+- **React 19**: The foundation of the project, ensuring high performance and scalability.
 - **Next.js 15**: The foundation of the project, ensuring high performance and scalability.
 - **Convex**: Provides a robust backend for real-time data handling.
 - **Clerk**: Simplifies user authentication and management.